Your Creative Space Is a Tool: 7 Ways to Make It Work

 The Sensory Harmony Test—Focus on each sense individually.

-Mini-Task: Perform at least 3 of these tests in your creative space.
-Make one improvement based on your findings.
+Mini-Task: Run at least three of these tests in your next session.
+Make one change based on what you find.

 The Grand Finale